The007Programmer/ufw-ip-manager/README.md

 ### Commits Key
 - SAFE: Safe commit, latest code can be used
+- TEST: Safe commit, but won't run the main program code; solely testing purposes and commit for version control
 - UNST: Unstable commit, not to be used, solely for version control and code backup
 - INCM: Safe but incomplete, not to be used
 - HTFX: Hotfix for critical issue